Surveying the damage after the Angus Tornado

 Model house in the Boundary Layer Wind Tunnel Laboratory

-Dr. Kopp has been working on wind loads on solar arrays for about 15 years, and his work has been used as the basis for current wind loading standards, particularly SEAOC-PV2-2012 (and upcoming versions of ASCE 7 and NBCC).
+Dr. Kopp has been working on wind loads on solar arrays for about 15 years, and his work has been used as the basis for current wind loading standards, particularly SEAOC-PV2-2012, ASCE 7-16 and NBCC.

 Details on wind tunnel test methodologies can be found in Kopp and Banks (2013, Use of the wind tunnel test method for obtaining design wind loads on roof-mounted solar arrays, ASCE Journal of Structural Engineering, vol. 139(2), pp. 284-287), while detailed wind loads on roof-mounted arrays can be found in Kopp et al. (2012, Aerodynamic mechanisms for wind loads on tilted, roof-mounted, solar arrays, Journal of Wind Engineering and Industrial Aerodynamics, vol. 111, pp. 40-52) and Kopp (2014, Wind loads on low profile, tilted, solar arrays placed on large, flat, low-rise building roofs, ASCE Journal of Structural Engineering, vol. 140(2), doi: 10.1061/(ASCE)ST.1943-541X.0000821).
 Fundamental aerodynamics have been investigated by Pratt and Kopp (2013, Velocity measurements around low-profile, tilted, solar arrays mounted on large flat-roofs, Journal of Wind Engineering and Industrial Aerodynamics, vol. 123, part A, pp. 226-238, doi: 10.1016/j.jweia.2013.09.001).

 Wind tunnel model of a house with a solar array on the roof